XDeFi-tech/docs-new/about/xdefi-technologies/faq.md

 In many cases you will see the Ctrl Wallet logo when you go to `connect wallet`.
 If you do not see it, you can still connect to the dapp by clicking on the first wallet in the list, usually MetaMask, Keplr or Phantom.
-Please make sure you have **prioritize XDEFI** feature turned on in your Ctrl Wallet settings.
+Please make sure you have **prioritize Ctrl (fka XDEFI)** feature turned on in your Ctrl Wallet settings.

 ## Can I migrate my MetaMask or Keplr wallet to Ctrl Wallet?